John Means (businessman): Business career

 Mean's career began in 1849 when he worked for his father's company, Sinton & Means.
 In 1854 he was a co-incorporator of The Kentucky Iron, Coal, & Manufacturing Company.
 In 1856 he helped his father and uncle begin the Cincinnati and Big Sandy Packet Company, starting with one boat, called the Scioto, but soon expanding all the large freighters in the iron region.
 The Means were responsible also for initiating the ferryboat service in Ashland, Kentucky.
 Others involved in the organization of the company included Washington Honshell, David Gibson, and Hiram Campbell.
 The line was known as the White Collar Line, and built a number of steamers, starting with the Telegraph and later the Fleetwood.

 Means helped organize in 1864 the Ashland Coal Company and also the Hanging Rock Iron & Coal Company.
 In 1864, Princess Furnace, about ten miles from Ashland and on the L. & B. S., was put into operation.
 In 1869 he was instrumental in organizing the Eastern Division of the Lexington & Big Sandy Railroad Company, and in 1870 was elected to become its president, serving that role until 1891.
 The Ashland Furnace Company was owned by the railroad, the furnace being built under Means' supervision.
 When completed, it was the largest in the United States.
 Means' two daughters had the honor of "firing" it for the first time on August 30, 1869.
 He was one of the largest pig iron manufacturers in the country by 1872.
 He was also affiliated with the Norton Iron Works, serving as treasurer until 1890.
-He was president of the Low Moor Iron Company from 1873-1890 and served as a director there for some time after.
+He was president of the Low Moor Iron Company from 1873 to 1890 and served as a director there for some time after.

 When the Ashland Bank dissolved in 1872, and its directors instead organized the Ashland National Bank, John Means served as vice-president, with Hugh Means as president.
 He became president of the bank in 1885.
 Other positions he held included treasurer of the Scioto Valley Railroad, director of the Eureka Iron Company of Alabama, and partner in Means, Kyle & Co.
 Means was among the Ashland citizens who witnessed the November 1, 1882 shooting of a gathered crowd on the banks of the Ohio River by Kentucky Militiamen aboard a steamboat.
 The boat carried the accused murderers of the Ashland tragedy, William Neal and Ellis Craft, and the militia feared an attempted lynching of the prisoners by the crowd.